Managing email accounts

 Remove the tick to disable spam filtering for this email address.
 We recommend keeping the spam filter enabled.
-If some legitimate email gets caught in the spam filter to often, then you should use the whitelist to add an exception instead of disabling the filter altogether.
+If some legitimate email gets caught in the spam filter to often, then you can use the allow list to add an exception instead of disabling the filter altogether.

 Spam level 'mail to Junk folder'

 The default score over which email is put in the 'junk' or 'spam' folder is 5.
+The lower the number, the stricter the filter.
 If you are getting to much spam in your inbox, then you can set this score lower.
 If too many legitimate emails are redirected to the 'junk' or 'spam' folder, then you can set this score higher.

 There might be some legitimate email addresses that you want to exempt from the spam filter.
-These email addresses can be added to the 'spam whitelist' and will then reach your inbox regardless of the spam score.
-To whitelist every email address from a certain domain, just fill in the domain name and click 'Add'.
-An email address or domain can be removed from the whitelist by clicking the red 'x' behind it.
+These email addresses can be added to the 'spam allow list' and will then reach your inbox regardless of the spam score.
+To allow every email address from a certain domain, just fill in the domain name and click 'Add'.
+An email address or domain can be removed from the allow list by clicking the red 'x' behind it.

 Tips to prevent spam

 Spammers usually collect email addresses from websites and forums or buy them from other parties.
 Therefore, do not leave your email address publicly visible on a website or forum.
 If you still choose to do so, then post an image of the email address or write it down in a convoluted way, such as: 'john A1 yourdomain dotcom'.
 Be careful when writing things like 'john[at]yourdomain.com' as many programs understand the trick of substituting the '@' with '[at]' nowadays.